nilshartmann/react-training/INSTALL_en.md

 - In your browser open following URL: http://localhost:4000
 - The "GraphQL playground" should open
-- Please enter on the left side the following GraphQL query: `query { ping }` and hit the run button (big arrow in the middle).
-- The server should response with "Hello, World"
-- Everything is fine!

 ![The GraphQL Playground](./screenshot-playground.png)

-## Schritt 3: Verify that the frontend example is working
+## Schritt 4: Verify that the frontend example is working

 1. Start the frontend